Clamp Load Calculator

 Clamp load predictions depend on friction, which can vary widely with finish, lubrication, and tool method.
 The K factor is a convenient shortcut, but it rolls several effects into one value.
 For precision, test or consult manufacturer data, then apply safety factors and verification steps.

-• Soft gaskets or timber can creep, reducing clamp load after installation.
+• Soft gaskets or timber can creep, reducing clamp load after installation below the estimate.

 • High temperatures reduce strength and can shift friction behavior over time.